CenterForDH/Retinopathy_code/README.md

-# Prediction of retinopathy by diabetic patients within 3 years
+# Prediction of retinopathy in diabetic patients within three years